Chart Color Schemes

 Ballan has a typical household mix, with a fairly typical median household size

-Family households account for 70.8% of all households, including 28.9% couples with children, 29.3% couples without children, and 11.6% single parent families.
-Non-family households constitute the remaining 29.2%, with lone person households at 27.3% and group households comprising 1.9%.
-The median household size is 2.4 people, which aligns with the average for the Rest of Vic.
+Family households account for 70.8 percent of all households, including 28.9 percent couples with children, 29.3 percent couples without children, and 11.6 percent single parent families.
+Non-family households constitute the remaining 29.2 percent, with lone person households at 27.3 percent and group households comprising 1.9 percent of the total.
+The median household size is 2.4 people, which aligns with the Regional Vic. average.

 Frequently Asked Questions - Households